funbox/diamonds/README.md

 Gets the value at path of object.

-It's useful when one have to work with highly nested objects and don't want to write long conditionals.
+It's useful when you have to work with highly nested objects and don't want to write long conditionals.
 `getObjectPath(obj, 'key1.key2.key3')` and the work is done.

 ### [getPlural](./lib/get-plural.ts)